ARM-software/arm-trusted-firmware/docs/user-guide.rst

 -  ``FVP_Base_Cortex-A73x4-A53x4``
 -  ``FVP_Base_Cortex-A73x4``

+Additionally, the AArch64 build was tested on the following Arm FVPs with shifted affinities, supporting threaded CPU cores (64-bit host machine only).

+-  ``FVP_Base_Cortex-A55x4-A75x4`` (Version 0.0, build 0.0.4395)
+-  ``FVP_Base_Cortex-A55x4`` (Version 0.0, build 0.0.4395)
+-  ``FVP_Base_Cortex-A75x4`` (Version 0.0, build 0.0.4395)
+-  ``FVP_Base_RevC-2xAEMv8A``

-The latest version of the AArch32 build of TF-A has been tested on the following Arm FVPs (64-bit host machine only).
+The latest version of the AArch32 build of TF-A has been tested on the following Arm FVPs without shifted affinities, and that do not support threaded CPU cores (64-bit host machine only).

--  ``FVP_Base_AEMv8A-AEMv8A`` (Version 9.0, Build 0.8.9005)
+-  ``FVP_Base_AEMv8A-AEMv8A``
 -  ``FVP_Base_Cortex-A32x4``

+NOTE: The ``FVP_Base_RevC-2xAEMv8A`` FVP only supports shifted affinities, which is not compatible with legacy GIC configurations.
+Therefore this FVP does not support these legacy GIC configurations.

 NOTE: The build numbers quoted above are those reported by launching the FVP with the ``--version`` parameter.